Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Inference

 \subsubsection{Maximum likelihood estimation}

-No closed-form expression exists for the cumulative distribution function of the FPLD.
-However, as mentioned in Section~\ref{sec:fpld}, for a given probability \(p\), the probability density function of the FPLD can be obtained as the reciprocal of the quantile derivative
+No closed-form expression exists for the cumulative distribution function of the FPL distribution.
+However, as mentioned in Section~\ref{sec:fpld}, for a given probability \(p\), the probability density function of the FPL distribution can be obtained as the reciprocal of the quantile derivative

 with \(p = F(y; \bm{\lambda})\).
-Numerical approximations for the cumulative distribution function of the FPLD are available from the \texttt{R} package \texttt{gld} \citep{king20}.
+A numerical approximation for the cumulative distribution function of the FPL distribution is available from the \texttt{R} package \texttt{gld} \citep{king20}.
 For \(\bm{y} = (y_1, \ldots, y_n)^T\) this gives rise to the log-likelihood

 A straightforward expression for the gradient of the log-likelihood cannot be provided, as it requires computing the derivative of \(F(y; \bm{\lambda})\) with respect to \(\bm{\lambda}\).
 Maximisation of the log-likelihood is performed using the same grid-search and augmented Lagrangian as for the method of quantiles, where we include the same inequality constraint to guarantee a positive support.